Get Connected, Get Active, Get Involved!

 For many, transitioning from "college life" to the professional workforce is an incredible and rewarding experience.
 Getting a new job and earning a recurring paycheck is something that almost every college student is looking towards.
 Yet after graduation, "professional life" comes with its own set of new challenges and experiences.
 Everything from dealing with ambiguity to resolving workplace conflicts to managing a professional schedule can be overwhelming especially when doing it for the first time in a new entry-level job.

-The S.T.E.P.
-Program is a professional development pre-internship experience designed to help students gain practical knowledge and develop essential skills to succeed in the "world of work".
-Through a series of workforce training workshops, students will develop the foundational competencies needed to function in a professional environment.
-This semester-long experience ends with students developing with their own Individualized Strategic Plan for workforce development (Note: the capstone project is during the months of January and June) allows students to embrace a supportive community and develop a professional network while in an active and engaging learning environment.
+The STEP Program is a professional training program designed to help students gain practical knowledge and develop essential skills to succeed in the "world of work".
+Through a series of workforce training workshops, students will enhance their competencies in communication, leadership and cultural intelligence in a professional environment.
+This semester-long experience ends with students developing with their own Individualized Strategic Plan for workforce development (Note: the capstone project is during the months of January and June).
+The STEP program allows students to embrace a supportive community and develop a professional network while in an active and engaging learning environment.